Neuroimmunology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Sleep terrors consist of abrupt arousals out of sleep stage 3 NREM, primarily in the first third of the night, with disordered motor agitation, screaming, fear, and autonomic activation.
-Sleep terrors affect between 1% to 6% of prepubertal children with a peak incidence between 5 and 7 years of age and a strong familial clustering.
+Sleep terror is one of the manifestations of disorders of arousal and consists of abrupt arousals out of sleep stage 3 NREM, primarily in the first third of the night, with disordered motor agitation, screaming, fear, and autonomic activation.
+Sleep terrors affect between 1% to 6% of prepubertal children, with a peak incidence between 5 and 7 years of age and a strong familial clustering.
 Sleep terrors are usually benign and tend to spontaneously decrease in frequency or cease during adolescence.
-However, since the early 2000s, it has been shown that sleep terrors can persist in adulthood in predisposed individuals or even appear de novo in some cases.
+However, since the early 2000s, it has been shown that sleep terrors can persist in adulthood in predisposed individuals or even appear de novo in some cases, often causing excessive daytime sleepiness and altered quality of life.
 In this update, the author addresses the latest clinical and polygraphic criteria for the differential diagnosis between sleep terrors and other motor phenomena occurring during sleep, focusing on sleep-related hypermotor epilepsy in which the differential diagnosis poses particular problems.
+In addition, the author provides the results of the new extensive research on the link between sleep terrors and the concept of local arousal.

 • Sleep terrors are sudden, partial awakenings from deep non-REM sleep, associated with intense motor behavior and strong autonomic responses. | |